Best Hotels in Marrakesh

 Budget Hotels in Marrakesh

 Budget doesn’t mean boring.
 The cheap hotels in the Marrakesh scene thrive on color and kindness.
-Try:
+These areas offer several dependable budget hotels in Marrakesh:

 • Hotel Cecil – Steps from the square, tiny rooms but unbeatable location.